jnotar/jnotar.github.io/publications.md

 **Notar, JC**, Wong, K, and Gordon, MS. _(in prep)_ Visual Ecology of Three Species of Southern California Sea Urchin

-Gordon, M.S. and **Notar, J.C.** (2015) Can systems biology help to separate evolutionary analogies (convergent homoplasies) from homologies? _Progress in Biophysics and Molecular Biology_ 117: 19-29
+Gordon, MS and **Notar, JC.** (2015) Can systems biology help to separate evolutionary analogies (convergent homoplasies) from homologies? _Progress in Biophysics and Molecular Biology_ 117: 19-29

-**Notar, J.C.** and Gessow, J. (2009) Ecology of an intertidal leech: expanding the range of _Malmiana buthi_.
+**Notar, JC** and Gessow, J. (2009) Ecology of an intertidal leech: expanding the range of _Malmiana buthi_.
 Abstracts of the Annual Meeting of the Southern California Academy of Sciences. _Bulletin of the Southern California Academy of Sciences_ 108: 112